-- 6. Behaviour Mentors are chosen from Yr 6 to organise names of individual children who deserve special mentions for resilience or independence.
-These are also collected each Friday morning and shared via the website.
+- 6. Behaviour Mentors are chosen from Year 6 to collect names of individual children who deserve special mentions for resilience or independence.
 Pupil Mentors ask staff to nominate children and then pupil conferencing identifies why they have been chosen, encouraging their efforts as exemplary for others to see.
-Children are then awarded an appropriate resilience/independence badge. - 7.
+These are then awarded, in a special, resilience assembly led by the Pupil Mentors each half term.
+Children are awarded an appropriate resilience/independence badge. - 7.
 "Wellbeing Time" at the start of the day and after lunch encourages children to be calm and reflect on their behaviour and playtime.
-Members of the Emotional Ego Crew speak to children who have had difficulties, helping them to solve the problem and give strategies to prevent this happening next time, maintaining appropriate social distancing.
-(Teachers are also involved in these discussions.)
 This helps the children to be ready to learn in the morning and afternoon sessions.